Hacked? Part 2 - Hacking Prevention and Cleaning

 Move swiftly and effectively, try and keep everything intact and tamper-free.

-Switch over to your maintenance page so visitors aren’t infected or see the defacement page etc. Contact affected customers and vendors where appropriate.
+Switch over to your maintenance page, so visitors aren’t infected or see the defacement page etc. Contact affected customers and vendors where appropriate.

 Investigate: Now that the time-critical things are completed, it is time to work out what happened and how it happened.

 Look at the access log, examine the requests being made.
-Did a random IP POST to the wp-login page and get redirected to the admin panel?
+Did a random IP POST to the wp-login page and get redirect to the admin panel?
 You now know they had valid login credentials and found a point of entry.

 Cleanup: This depends on your own skill level and how familiar you are with the code and systems of your installation.